How to prepare for a successful interview

 Many of us have trouble saying how wonderful we are, but in the space of 30 minutes, you don’t have time to be coy!
 Aim for the fine line between humble and hero – point out the things you are good at and how you are the best for the position.
 Schools are looking for staff who are fantastic team members – able to get on with all community members, so aim to be likable, charming, sit straight, smile, have eye contact, and be interested.
 Don’t forget, honesty is the best policy.
 Let your own personality shine through and let go of being perfect.
 Just be yourself!

 Ask questions to appear interested and engaged.
 Now is not the time to discuss packages and benefits, unless the recruiter facilitates this.

-Here are a few questions you might like to ask in a job interview — if they weren’t already answered — to help you get a better sense of the role and the school, and to leave the interview with a positive, lasting impression:
+Here are a few questions you might like to ask when interviewing for your next teaching job — if they weren’t already answered — to help you get a better sense of the role and the school and to leave the interview with a positive, lasting impression:

 Before you begin asking your questions, find out if there’s anything they’d like you to elaborate on.
 You can do this by saying something like, “Yes, I do have a few questions for you — but before I get into those, I am wondering if I’ve sufficiently answered all of your questions.
 Would you like me to explain anything further or give any examples?”

 Not only may they appreciate the offer, but it may be a good chance for you to gauge how well you’re doing.

 What do you like most about working for this school?

 Interviewers usually like to talk about themselves and especially things they know well.
 Plus, this question gives you a chance to get an insider’s view on the best parts about working for this school

 What are the challenges of this position?